Oldsmobile Alero: Trim levels

 During its production, the Alero was available in four trim levels, all available in coupe or sedan body styles:

 The GX was the most basic trim level of the Alero.
-It included such features as a 2.4 L inline four-cylinder engine, 5-speed manual transmission, an AM/FM stereo (later, AM/FM stereo with single-disc CD player) with a four-speaker sound system, 15-inch (38 cm) black-painted steel wheels with decorative wheel covers, manual windows, power door locks, full instrumentation, air conditioning, velour door panel inserts, and cloth seating surfaces.
+It included such features as a 2.4 L inline four-cylinder engine, 5-speed manual transmission, an AM/FM stereo (later, AM/FM stereo with single-disc CD player) with a four-speaker sound system, 15-inch black-painted steel wheels with decorative wheel covers, manual windows, power door locks, full instrumentation, air conditioning, velour door panel inserts, and cloth seating surfaces.
 The 3.4 L V6 engine available on all other Alero trim levels was not available on the base GX trim level.

 The GL was the midrange trim level of the Alero.
-It added the following features to the base GX trim level: an AM/FM stereo with cassette player (not applicable for later models), power windows, and 16-inch (40 cm) alloy wheels.
+It added the following features to the base GX trim level: an AM/FM stereo with cassette player (not applicable for later models), power windows, and 16-inch alloy wheels.
 The 3.4 L V6 engine was available as an option, though was standard equipment on the GL2 trim level.
 The GL1 trim level also offered the V6 engine option.

 The GLS trim level was the "luxury" trim level of the Alero.
 It added the following features to the already well-equipped GL trim level: an AM/FM stereo with cassette and single-disc CD player (later, an MP3-decoding single-disc CD player was added), an eight-speaker "premium" sound system with amplifier, keyless entry, power driver seat, leather upholstery and a security system.
 The 3.4 L V6 engine was standard for this trim level.